deadlyvipers/dojo_rules/introduction.md

 Hey, my name is Elayna.
 I'm a student.
+My favorite Code School path is Javascript!